vrindasinghal21/Certificates/README.md

 # My Certificates

-Certificates which I get in the this lockdown period.
+Certificates which I get in the lockdown period.

 Courses which I have completed are:
 - Introduction to SQL